Lisa Morales Sonora Luna

 Dwight Yoakam Better Days Via/Thirty Tigers

 This new album ignites strong memories of the artist who arguably was my gateway to country music.
 Much here resonates with his previous releases, and it makes me wonder how well it might have fared if it had indeed been his debut release.
 Of course, that view is coloured by listening to his music since that 1986 debut, so it lacks the initial impact of hearing an artist who brought some rock' n' roll attitude to the largely safe and staid vehicle that was being passed off as country music had largely become (then as now).
-There were exceptions, of course, such as Rank' n' File or Jason and The Scorchers, who came from a more punk background, which also held a big appeal at the time, and proceeded Yoakam by four years with their first releases.
+There were exceptions, of course, such as Rank' n' File or Jason and The Scorchers, who came from a more punk background, which also held a big appeal at the time, and preceded Yoakam by four years with their first releases.

 Yet, somehow, GUITARS, CADILLACS … seemed a little further steeped in the music of the honky tonks and in the Bakersfield sound.
 Then there was that unique voice that seemed so immersed in the past, on one level and also, as it has proved, pointing to something more lasting and forward-thinking over time.
 Similar to that singular nasal tone of Hank Williams Sr and others that has remained so distinctive and one of a kind since then.
 Here it has not lost its appeal or power.